learn-vuejs/vue-patterns/docs/patterns/README.md

 ## Provider / Consumer

 The Provider / Consumer pattern is very simple, it aims at seperating stateful logic from the presentation.
-We need two components to create this pattern.
+We need two components to create this pattern a *Renderless Component* and a *Functional Component*

 **Provider.vue**